20 powerful workplace competitions for team morale

 Employee disengagement costs money.
 When people feel disconnected from their work and each other, productivity drops and people leave.
-Workplace competitions for morale—when done right—tackle this directly by combining healthy competition with recognition, strengthening team bonds while pushing people toward real outcomes.
+Our collection of workplace competition ideas tackles this directly by combining healthy competition with recognition, strengthening team bonds while pushing people toward real outcomes when executed thoughtfully.

 These aren't just office games.
 Well-structured competitions drive skill development, break down silos, and create measurable business value.
 Here are 20 that work.